jorgevendramini/Poke-API/README.md

 # Poke-API
-My own pokedex repository to work on learning APIs
+My own pokedex repository to work on API's